hxtree/galaxyops/README.md

 <h1 align="center">Cats Cradle :yarn:</h1>

-Get ready to embark on an adventure with **Cats Cradle** - the upcoming co-op mobile RPG that will transport you to a nostalgic world filled with wonder!
+Get ready to embark on an adventure with **Cats Cradle** - the upcoming co-op RPG that will transport you to a nostalgic world filled with wonder.
 Join us on this exciting journey as we continue to develop and bring this game to life.

 This repo houses the game's code.
 This enterprise architecture monorepo includes numerous microservices built on a PaaS with IaC for streamlined DevOps CI/CD.

-Although each package is maintained primarily for the game, many are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle) and available under open-source software (OSS) license.
+Although each package is maintained primarily for the game, most are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle) and available under open-source software license.

 [![CI](https://github.com/hxtree/cats-cradle/actions/workflows/on-merge.yml/badge.svg)](https://github.com/hxtree/cats-cradle/actions/workflows/on-merge.yml)
 [![Code Quality](https://app.codacy.com/project/badge/Grade/8024531285164025aef972fcb059ea74)](https://www.codacy.com/gh/hxtree/cats-cradle/dashboard?utm_source=github.com&utm_medium=referral&utm_content=hxtree/cats-cradle&utm_campaign=Badge_Grade)